 After admitted applicants have been assigned based on the applicable zone, the remaining admitted applicants will be assigned to each campus using a blind, computer-aided selection process (no names or addresses will be shown) all done in compliance with RSMo.
 Sec.
 160.410.2(1).
 Once campus placement has been assigned, it is not subject to change for any reason whatsoever.

-Admitted applicants will be notified of campus assignment after the lottery.
+Admitted applicants will be notified of campus assignment after the lottery and acceptance of admission.
 Admitted applicants will have a deadline to accept admission into Académie Lafayette and complete all enrollment documentation.

 Applicants who are on the waitlist (for K–1) will not receive a campus placement until they are admitted into Académie Lafayette.
 Open spaces are offered to the next family on the waiting list.
 Waitlisted families will be assigned to the building that has an opening.
 There is no zone preference for families on the waiting list.
 Siblings are placed at the same campus as their siblings if space is available.